MAmbrose-IDM/emodpy-snt/README.md

 Note: please use your own preferred approach for setting up projects.
 For those less familiar, here is one potential way to set this up using PyCharm.
 1. Get scripts from repo: on Github, fork the main repo.
 Then clone your copy of the repo so that it is available on your local machine.
 2. Open PyCharm; open the repo as a new project (e.g., in a new window)
-3. Set up a virtual enviornment for the project (or choose an existing one) - I have one set up to use Python 3.6 (needed for the version of dtk-tools I'm using)
+3. Set up a virtual enviornment for the project (or choose an existing one) - I have one set up to use Python 3.9 (needed for the version of emodpy I'm using)
   - Can do this on command prompt of with the PyCharm GUI menus (Settings-->Project-->Python Interpreter-->(either choose an existing one or create a new venv)
-  - If setting up a new venv, will need to install all necessary packages... this process will be different soon after transitioning to emodpy-malaria, so I am not writing out full description here.
+  - If setting up a new venv, will need to install all necessary packages needed for emodpy-malaria - see emodpy-malaria repo instruction at https://github.com/InstituteforDiseaseModeling/emodpy-malaria.git.
 4. Open the directories/repos needed to run this project in PyCharm and attach them to the current project:
   - _{repo used for current project}_
-  - malaria-snt-core
-  - dtk-tools
+  - emodpy-malaria
-  - dtk-tools-malaria
+  - malaria-snt-projects
-5. In File-->Settings--> Project-->Project Dependencies, make sure that all the current project depends on all other projects and that the malaria-snt-core depends on dtk-tools and dtk-tools-malaria.
+5. In File-->Settings--> Project-->Project Dependencies, make sure that all the current project depends on all other projects and that the malaria-snt-projects depends on emodpy-malaria.